Table of Content

-- Removal of color: The juice extracted from cane is treated with animal charcoal for the removal of the coloring agent in order to get a clear liquid solution.
+- Removal of colour: The juice extracted from cane is treated with animal charcoal for the removal of the colouring agent in order to get a clear liquid solution.

 - As Catalysts: Suitable materials are used as a catalyst such that reactants get adhered to its surface, thus enabling the reaction to proceed at a faster rate and increasing the rate of reaction.

 Ans: Adsorption is the adhesion from a gas, liquid or dissolved material to a layer of atoms, ions or molecules.
 This process creates an adsorbent film on the adsorbent’s surface.

 2. What is the purpose of isotherms?

 Ans: Isotherm, a line drawn at the same temperature on a map or graph connecting points.
 Isotherms are commonly used in meteorology to view temperature distribution on the surface of the Earth or on a chart showing steady or constant pressure.

 3. What factors affect adsorption?